rohitkanrar/changeAUC/README.md

-This repository contains all the codes used in the following paper titled
+This repository contains all the code used in the following paper:
 - Kanrar, R., Jiang, F., Cai, Z. (2024+).
-Model-free Change-point Detection Using Modern Classifiers. [arXiv](https://arxiv.org/abs/2404.06995)
+Model-free Change-point Detection Using AUC of a Classifier. _Accepted under minor revision_, Journal of Machine Learning Research [arXiv](https://arxiv.org/abs/2404.06995)